testingrequired/restfile/README.md

 ---
 ```

-- Variables referenced in environment based values must be defined at the root of the `data` document
+Variables referenced in environment based values must be defined at the root of the `data` document.
 Otherwise this will cause validation errors.

 <!-- prettier-ignore -->
 ```yaml